-After paying the deposit (if you choose to), the remaining balance and interest is split into a series of fixed monthly instalments.
+After paying the deposit (if you choose to), the remaining balance and interest are split into a series of fixed monthly instalments.

 The term of the agreement usually lasts between two and five years.
-The longer the term, the less you’ll pay ever month, however, the amount of interest you’ll pay overall will be greater.
+The longer the term, the less you’ll pay every month.
+However, the amount of interest you’ll pay overall will be greater.

 The interest rate is always fixed, no matter what Bank of England rates do, so you’ll always know how much you need to pay every month and can budget accordingly.